Learn to talk more,

 Rebuilding trust and intimacy is an essential step.
 Challenges are inherent to each relationship, yet each partner has unique strengths that can enhance the relationship once the connection is restored.

-Emotionally Focused Couples Therapy and Gottman Method Couples Therapy consist of well-tested interventions designed to reduce the likelihood of infidelity, breakup, and divorce.
+Emotionally Focused Couples Therapy (EFT) and Gottman Method Couples Therapy consist of well-tested interventions designed to reduce the likelihood of infidelity, breakup, and divorce.
 In addition to these time-tested methods, I bring warmth, humor, and compassion to the therapeutic process.
+All sessions are conducted through a secure, online platform, which is both convenient and effective.
 I look forward to helping you reconnect.

 How often do we meet?